codrina24/ft_printf/README.md

 - `%x` / `%X` : Prints a number in hexadecimal (lowercase / uppercase).
 - `%%` : Prints a percent sign.

-The library is compiled as a static library (`ft_printf.a`) that can be linked to other projects.
+The library is compiled as a static library (`libftprintf.a`) that can be linked to other projects.

 ## Instructions